Chronic obstructive pulmonary disease: PDE4 inhibitors

+Antibiotics

+In hospitalized patients and those with a severe exacerbation, antibiotics can improve outcomes.
+The macrolide class of antibiotics (e.g. azithromycin) is effective in reducing frequency of exacerbations.
+There is no clear evidence of improved outcomes for their use with less severe cases.
+Routine use of antibiotics is not recommended in mild or outpatient cases without signs of bacterial infection.
+The FDA recommends against the use of fluoroquinolones when other options are available due to higher risks of serious side effects.

+Long-term preventive use of antibiotics is not recommended in COPD patients with frequent exacerbations.
+A major concern is the development of bacterial resistance, which has been shown.
+Long-term use may also reduce microbial diversity in the respiratory tract.
+Other side effects include hearing loss, tinnitus and changes to the heart rhythm known as long QT syndrome.

+There is evidence that the macrolide class of antibiotics (e.g., azithromycin, clarithromycin, erythromycin) reduces the frequency of exacerbations.
+Whether this is a result of antibacterial or immunomodulant properties is not clear.
+Effects on airway inflammation are uncertain, but reductions in neutrophil cell counts are significant.
+Azithromycin has been suggested as the most promising of the macrolides due to better patient adherence, dose management, and tolerability of side effects.
+However, administration should be very cautious: serious side effects can occur, including increases in antibiotic resistance.
+Roxithromycin, a macrolide, and moxifloxacin, a quinolone, did not significantly improve exacerbation rates.
+Moxifloxacin and doxycycline may even increase exacerbation rates, suggesting these classes (fluoroquinolones and tetracyclines) are ineffective.

 Other medications

-Long-term preventive use of antibiotics, specifically those from the macrolide class such as erythromycin, reduces the frequency of exacerbations in those who have two or more a year.
-This practice may be cost-effective in some areas of the world.
-Concerns include the potential for antibiotic resistance and side effects including hearing loss, tinnitus and changes to the heart rhythm known as long QT syndrome.

 Methylxanthines such as theophylline are widely used.
-Theophylline is seen to have a mild bronchodilatory effect in stable COPD.
-Inspiratory muscle function is seen to be improved, but the causal effect is unclear.
-Theophylline is seen to improve breathlessness when used as an add-on to salmeterol.
+Theophylline has a mild bronchodilatory effect in stable COPD.
+Inspiratory muscle function improves, but the causal effect is unclear.
+Theophylline improves breathlessness when used as an add-on to salmeterol.
 All instances of improvement have been reported using sustained-release preparations.
 Methylxanthines are not recommended for use in exacerbations due to adverse effects.

-Mucolytics may help to reduce exacerbations in some people with chronic bronchitis, as noticed by fewer hospitalizations and fewer days of disability in one month.
+Mucolytics may help reduce exacerbations in some people with chronic bronchitis, with fewer hospitalizations and fewer days of disability in one month.
 Erdosteine is recommended by NICE.
 GOLD also supports the use of some mucolytics that are advised against when inhaled corticosteroids are being used and singles out erdosteine as having good effects regardless of corticosteroid use.
 Erdosteine also has antioxidant properties, but there is not enough evidence to support the general use of antioxidants.
-Erdosteine has been shown to significantly reduce the risk of exacerbations, shorten their duration and hospital stays.
+Erdosteine has been shown to significantly reduce the risk of exacerbations, shorten their duration, and hospital stays.

 Cough medicines are not recommended.
 Beta blockers are not contraindicated for those with COPD and should only be used where there is concomitant cardiovascular disease.

-Recent studies show that metformin plays a role in reducing systemic inflammation by reducing biomarker levels that are increased during COPD exacerbations.
+Metformin is not efficient in people without concurrent type 2 diabetes.